aosabook/500lines/functionalDB/chapter.md

 ````
 ## Data Behavior and Life Cycle

-So far, our discussion has focused on the structure of our data -- what the core components are, and how they are aggregated together.
-It's time now to explore the dynamics of our system; how data is changed over time through the _data lifecycle_ (add => update => remove).
+So far, our discussion has focused on the structure of our data: what the core components are and how they are aggregated together.
+It's time now to explore the dynamics of our system: how data is changed over time through the add--update--remove _data lifecycle_.

 As we've already discussed, data in an archaeologist's world never actually changes.
 Once it is created, it exists forever and can only be hidden from the world by data in a newer layer.
-Note the term ‘hidden’, as it is crucial here.
-Older data does not 'disappear' -- it is buried, and can be revealed again by exposing an older layer.
+The term "hidden" is crucial here.
+Older data does not "disappear" --- it is buried, and can be revealed again by exposing an older layer.
 Conversely, updating data means obscuring the old by adding a new layer on top of it with something else.
-We can thus 'delete' data by adding a layer of 'nothing' on top of it.
+We can thus "delete" data by adding a layer of "nothing" on top of it.

-This means that when talking about data lifecycle, we are really talking about adding layers to our data over time.
+This means that when we talk about data lifecycle, we are really talking about adding layers to our data over time.

 ### The Bare Necessities

-The data lifecycle consists of three basic operations, which we will discuss here:
+The data lifecycle consists of three basic operations:

 * adding an entity with the `add-entity` function
 * removing an entity with the `remove-entity` function
 * updating an entity with the `update-entity` function.

 Remember that, even though these functions provide the illusion of mutability, all that we are really doing in each case is adding another layer to the data.
-Also, since we use here Clojure's persistent data structures, we pay for such operations the price of an "in-place" change from the caller's perspective (i.e., negligible performance overhead), while maintaining immutability for all other users of that data structure.
+Also, since we are using Clojure's persistent data structures, from the caller's perspective we pay the same price for these operations as for an "in-place" change (i.e., negligible performance overhead), while maintaining immutability for all other users of the data structure.

 #### Adding an Entity